Personal Tutor System

 You will be allocated a Personal Tutor (PT), who is the member of academic staff to whom you can turn for confidential advice regarding personal or academic matters.
 New students can find out who has been assigned as their Personal Tutor on Tabula.
 Your Personal Tutor is an important contact with the Department and University.

 Your Personal Tutor is there to help you when things are not going as well as you would like.
 Perhaps you have concerns about your academic work or personal development.
 However, your Personal Tutor is also there to talk with you when things are going well!
-You might like to email to arrange an appointment via Microsoft Teams with your Personal Tutor to discuss some of the following things:
+You might like to email to arrange an appointment during advice and feedback hours, either in person or via Microsoft Teams with your Personal Tutor to discuss some of the following things:

 - How your modules are progressing - which subjects you enjoy and which you find more challenging, and prioritising your workload.